|

 Brodov himself wrote: "Yoga is a system of self-regulation

-to my own experience.
-I returned wounded and ill from the
+refer to my own experience.
+After WWII I returned wounded

-front lines in 1945.
-The doctor who prescribed my medicine
+and ill from the front lines in 1945.
+The doctor who prescribed

-reassured' me, You've got another 10 or 15 years to live...'
+my medicine reassured me, "You've got another 10 or 15

-that became more acute cardiac insufficiency, radiculitis,
+helped very little.
+Illnesses that became more acute, cardiac

-salt deposits, kidney stones and many others forced me to
+insufficiency, radiculitis, salt deposits, kidney stones and

-try hatha yoga.
-Studying primary sources and consulting with
+many others forced me to try hatha yoga.
+Studying primary

-Indian experts helped me master the elements of this physical
+sources and consulting with Indian experts helped me master

-therapy.
-As a result, all of the ailments that were troubling
+the elements of this physical therapy.
+As a result, all of

-me disappeared.
-They disappeared without the aid of doctors
+without the aid of doctors or medicine.
+Today, being 78 years

-or medicine.
-Today, at 78 years old, I give my heartfelt thanks
+old, I give my heartfelt thanks and deepest respect to the

-and deepest respect to the great people of India for giving
+great people of India for giving yoga to humanity."

 Today,